course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration/README.md

 ### Software dependencies

 For this research, we downloaded the data, cleaned and analyzed the data by using Rstudio.
-To run each file automatically, we created makefile to achieve this goal.The instructions are available on [http://tilburgsciencehub.com/](https://tilburgsciencehub.com):
+To run each file automatically, we created a makefile to achieve this goal.
+The instructions are available on [http://tilburgsciencehub.com/](https://tilburgsciencehub.com):

 - Make
 - R and RStudio: [Click here to see how to install R and RStudio](https://tilburgsciencehub.com/topics/computer-setup/software-installation/rstudio/r/)

 Make sure you install the following packages in RStudio before you run the commands.
-Otherwise,you can load each package using the library() function:
+Otherwise, you can load each package using the library() function:

 ```
 library(tidyverse)